'A resume for future office': Virus tests a GOP governor - KVIA

 The two were among roughly 40 conservative guests, including Kirk and Donald Trump Jr., who attended an annual deep-sea fishing trip last summer off British Columbia hosted and paid for by Wyoming GOP donor Foster Friess.

-Lewandowski has since connected Noem with conservative leaders and activists and opened doors to speaking engagements at conservative forums around the country, according to two South Dakota Republicans with direct knowledge of Lewandowski’s role.
-The two spoke on condition of anonymity because they were not authorized to discuss the private conversations.
+Lewandowski has since opened doors for Noem to conservative leaders and audiences, according to two South Dakota Republicans with direct knowledge of Lewandowski’s role who spoke on condition of anonymity because they weren’t authorized to discuss the private conversations.

 And Noem, with Lewandowski’s help, became a more regular presence on Fox News Channel, regular viewing in the White House.